-The general power distribution will flow from the battery into the DC/DC converter utilizing the 6.0 volt rail for the servo system, and the 3.3 volt rail for the rest of the system, the third rail will remain for future designs.
-For the T.U.B.A. the third rail will not be used.
+The general power distribution flows from the battery into the DC/DC converter utilizing the 6.0 volt rail for the servo system, and the 3.3 volt rail for the rest of the system.
+For the T.U.B.A. the third rail was not used, but the component calculations for a 5V rail were given to Limbitless Solutions for future expansion.